OrionFinanceAI/docs/docs/protocol_design/overview.md

 ## Composability and Integrations

 Vaults can be used as:
-- Inputs to other vaults and building blocks in more structured products: DeFi fund of funds;
+- **DeFi fund of funds**: Orion vaults will be used as building blocks of more structured products.

-- Collateral in lending protocols.
+- **Lending and borrowing**: Orion will connect with leading lending protocols, enabling users to use LP shares as collateral.

+- **Liquidity provisioning**: Orion incentivizes users to provide liquidity to Automatic Market Making pools.

+- **Principal and Yield (PT/YT) token**: given their yield-bearing nature, Orion vaults will be integrated into yield-trading protocols[^1].

 This makes Orion an ideal substrate for DeFi-native fund managers, structured product designers, or protocols seeking capital-efficient yield routing.